FYDE-S2020/Lab2/Report.md

     answer

+8. What is the difference between interface and implementation?
+Why is it important?

+   answer

-8. Screenshot of your Blynk App:
+9. Screenshot of your Blynk App:

     ![your image here->](img/placeholder.png)